Meta-analysis of Bayesian analyses: Meta-analysis of Bayesian analyses

 In a meta-analysis context, the parameter $\varphi$ often has an interpretation as the central tendency of some shared property of $\theta_1,\ldots,\theta_J$, such as the mean or the covariance (or both jointly).
 As such, inference on $\varphi$ is often of primary interest in providing a `consensus' over a number of studies.
-As a secondary goal, we may also be interested in updating a (possibly weakly informative) belief about any individual quantity $\theta_j$, subject to the information provided by observations on the remaining quantities.
-To do so, we first write Equation~(\ref{eq:joint_belief}) in density form:
+As a secondary goal, we may also be interested in updating the posterior of any individual quantity $\theta_j$, subject to the information provided by the posteriors on the remaining quantities.
+To do so, we may use the joint density of $\theta_1,\ldots,\theta_J$ as starting point:

-and then marginalize over all quantities but the one to be updated.
+The formal definition of the joint distribution is given in Section~\ref{sec:theory} (cf. Equation~\eqref{eq:joint_belief}), from which the density form given above is obtained.
+To update a local posterior, one can then marginalize over all quantities but the one to be updated.
 Let $\J := \{1,\ldots,J\}$ be a set of indices and let $j'\in \J$ be an arbitrary index in this set.
 The density function $\pi_{j'}$ is then updated as follows:

+It turns out that Equations (\ref{eq:posterior_uncertain_obs_density}) and (\ref{eq:update_pi_j}) can also be formulated as an instance of message-passing in probabilistic graphical models \cite[e.g.][]{Yedidia+others:2001}.
+We discuss this view further in the supplementary material (Appendix C).

-\begin{remark} According to Section~\ref{sec:posterior_concentration}, the density $q^*(\varphi)$, defined in Equation~(\ref{eq:posterior_uncertain_obs_density}), will under suitable conditions become increasingly peaked around some point $\varphi_0$, as $J\rightarrow \infty$.
+\begin{remark}[Non-degeneracy of local effects] According to Section~\ref{sec:posterior_concentration}, the density $q^*(\varphi)$, defined in Equation~\eqref{eq:posterior_uncertain_obs_density}, will under suitable conditions become increasingly peaked around some point $\varphi_0$, as $J\rightarrow \infty$.
 That $\pi_{j'}^*(\theta_j)$ does not behave similarly, becomes clear by the following considerations.
-First, we note that Equation~(\ref{eq:update_pi_j}) is equivalent to
+First, we note that Equation~\eqref{eq:update_pi_j} is equivalent to

 where $Z_j$ is a normalizing constant.
-As $q^*(\varphi | \Pi_1, \ldots, \Pi_{j^\prime - 1}, \Pi_{j^\prime + 1}, \ldots, \Pi_{J})$ becomes increasingly peaked around $\varphi_0$, the integral in the above equation converges to $p(\theta_{j^\prime} | \varphi_0)$.
+As $q^*(\varphi | \pi_1, \ldots, \pi_{j^\prime - 1}, \pi_{j^\prime + 1}, \ldots, \pi_{J})$ becomes increasingly peaked around $\varphi_0$, the integral in the above equation converges to $p(\theta_{j^\prime} | \varphi_0)$.
 Consequently,

 which can only be degenerate if either $\pi_{j^\prime}(\theta_{j^\prime})$ or $p(\theta_{j^\prime} | \varphi_0)$ is degenerate by design.
 Instead of degeneracy, $\pi_{j^\prime}^{*}(\theta_{j^\prime})$ exhibits \emph{shrinkage} with respect to $\varphi_0$. \end{remark}